multidots/multicollab/readme.txt

 If you’d still like help, simply <a href="https://bit.ly/3KPzx2I" target="_blank">open up a ticket on WordPress.org directly here</a> and we’ll get back to you as quickly as possible!

 == Changelog ==

+= 4.8 - 21.10.2024 =
+* [Enhancements] Significantly improved the performance for faster loading and smoother interaction.
+* [Enhancements] Streamlined script and style loading for better performance.
+* [Enhancements] Enhanced compatibility with the latest WordPress.

 = 4.7 - 23.08.2024 =
 * [Enhancements] Fully compatible with PHP 8.2, ensuring smooth operation with the latest PHP version.